bbnavi/gtfs-flex/readme.md

 ## Obtaining the feed

-If you want to use this feed, just download [the repo as a ZIP archive](https://github.com/bbnavi/gtfs-flex/archive/refs/heads/main.zip).
+If you want to use this feed, download it from the [latest release](https://github.com/bbnavi/gtfs-flex/releases/latest).

 ## Building the feed